jamsoft/JamSoft.AvaloniaUI.Dialogs/README.md

     }
 });
 ```
-You can also make use of the built in `CommonFilters` for this task.
+You can also make use of the built in `CommonFilters` helper class.
 ```csharp
 string path = await _dialogService.OpenFile("Open Word File", new List<FileDialogFilter>
 {